 Nicole wins top level degree apprenticeship

-A RIPON Grammar School student has won a top-level degree apprenticeship with a leading multinational professional services company.
+A RIPON Grammar School student has won a top-level apprenticeship with a leading multinational professional services company.

-Nicole Lambert, 18, will take up her position, leading to a chartered accountancy qualification which is the equivalent of a master’s degree, with Grant Thornton in Leeds next September.
+Nicole Lambert, 18, will take up her position, leading to a chartered accountancy qualification, which is the equivalent of a master’s degree, with Grant Thornton in Leeds next September.

 Originally selected as one of eleven students from 2,000 applicants to take part in the firm’s four-week work placement scheme, she won a place on the highly competitive apprenticeship scheme as an audit associate.